kiranshashiny/Charting-TemperatureUsingNodeMCUConnectedToCloud/README.md

 and how to subscribe to the data and insert into a SQL db.
 A simple python flask app is used to chart the data.

+It is assumed that the user is aware of MQTT protocols, working with NodeMCU microcontrollers, Database operations like Insert, retrieve, setting up of web server, some basic understanding of Python programming languages etc.

 Parts needed

         NodeMCU
-        DHT11
+        DHT11 Temperature sensor.
-        Router
+        A WiFi Router to which the microcontroller will connect to publish the temperature.
-        Internet connection
+        Internet connection so that it can talk to the MQTT broker.
         Some knowledge of C/C++, Python programming.
-        MQTT basic understanding.
+        Basic understanding of MQTT Protocols.

-        Arduino IDE installed to compile and Upload code to NodeMCU NodeMCU Pin Diagram familiarity
+        Arduino IDE installed to compile and Upload code to NodeMCU.
+        NodeMCU Pin Diagram familiarity.
-        An Android Smartphone to subscribe to events from cloud An account with cloudmqtt.com MQTT Broker
+        An Android Smartphone to subscribe and publish to events from cloud.
+        An account with cloudmqtt.com MQTT Broker.

 	Install Python, Flask, and a Web Server on your local server/laptop to render the graphics.